itrp/itrp-export-monitor/README.md

 $ bundle exec ruby export_monitor.777.rb
 ```

-If all is well, the Export Monitor the monitor will startup and keep on running
+If the configuration is correct, the Export Monitor will startup and keep on running until it
-until it receives a *QUIT* signal (by pressing `<ctrl>-C`).
+receives a *QUIT* signal (by pressing `<ctrl>-C`).

-If the monitor stops running immediately the configuration is probably not OK.
+If the Export Monitor stops running immediately the configuration is probably incorrect.
-Check the log file for the details on what is going wrong.
+The log file will contain the details on what went wrong.

 On startup the following directory structure will be created for in the *export.root* directory: